ogg1e/dram-tester/README.md

-# 41256 and 4164 dram-tester Using Arduino Nano
+# 41256 and 4164 dram-tester using Arduino Nano

 UNTESTED!!
 Initial revision.